-- 1 Academic work completion/submission and Attendance: All work should completed and turned in to teachers two (2) days after the last e-Learning day.
-If work is not turned in at the end of the second day, the student will receive an unexcused absence for the class periods in which the work is missing. - Teachers will need to keep track of the day each assignment was assigned for record keeping purposes. - 2 Duration of e-Learning: Three (3) days will be the maximum consecutive e-Learning days allowed by the school corporation.
-After the third day, class shall be in session before another e-Learning day will be utilized.
-A traditional cancellation may also be imposed in the event of extended inclement weather or unforeseen circumstance. - 3 Platforms: Teachers must utilize the following online platforms to facilitate e-Learning: e-mail, Google Classroom, and/or hard copies of work.
-Online assignments should be submitted through the Google Classroom or via email.
-Jupiter, the student information system, should be used to communicate with parents for daily assignments, discipline, grades, schedule, and attendance. - 4 Format: Teachers should utilize a standardized e-Learning format.
+- 1. Academic work completion/submission and Attendance: All work should be completed and turned in to teachers two (2) days after the last e-Learning day.
+If work is not turned in at the end of the second day, the student will receive an unexcused absence for the class periods in which the work is missing. - Teachers will need to keep track of the day each assignment was assigned for record keeping purposes. - 2.
+Platforms: Teachers must utilize the following online platforms to facilitate e-Learning: e-mail, Google Classroom, and/or hard copies of work.
+Online assignments should be submitted through the Google Classroom.
+Jupiter, the student information system, should be used to communicate with parents for daily assignments, discipline, grades, schedule, and attendance. - 3.
+Format: Teachers should utilize a standardized e-Learning format.
 For example, in an efficient lesson plan, teachers will do the following (unless otherwise instructed in an IEP, an ILP or a 504): - Model/ Demonstrate - Guided Practice - Independent Practice - Assessment

-As part of the e-Learning experience, we should strive to do the same with a thirty to forty minute lesson plan in mind.
+As part of the e-Learning experience, we should strive to do the same with a thirty to forty-minute lesson plan in mind.
 Teachers should provide students with the following for an effective e-Learning experience:

 - Provide students with modeling/demonstration material. (i.e. video, podcast, presentation, reading assignment, web site module. - Ask students to recall what they have learned.
 This portion should prove that the student has actively participated in the previous step.
 A recall quiz or worksheet would be a good example. - Ask students to apply what they have learned with a higher-level thinking activity.
 This should not simply be a worksheet.
-This task should apply knowledge to a problem-solving activity that incorporates critic al thinking and independent thought.

-5 Procedure for extra-curricular activities, including athletic practices: On e-Learning days there will be no athletic practices between 8:00 A.M. and 3:30 P.M.
+This task should apply knowledge to a problem-solving activity that incorporates critic all thinking and independent thought. - 4.
+Procedures for extra-curricular activities, including athletic practices: On e-Learning days there will be no athletic practices or activities.